LeonR92/Kafka-Streaming/README.md

 Below is the project's worfklow.
 Settings in Docker Compose file and Python code have to be tweaked if this project is to be run in the cloud or a VM.

-Data Generator -> Kafka Producer -> Kafka Consumer -> AWS S3 -> CSV -> PowerBI/Tableau
+Data Generator -> Kafka Producer -> Kafka Consumer -> AWS S3 -> CSV-Loader -> PowerBI/Tableau

 **Description:**